 Delivery of your course materials

-If you're studying face to face you'll get your course folder at the first session.
+If you’re studying face to face you’ll get your course folder at the first session.
 Relevant hand-outs and resources are supplied throughout the course, sometimes as hard copies in class and sometimes electronically, in advance.
-You get your log-in details for accessing the student pages as soon as your enrolment processes are complete.

 Other things you’ll need

 Definitely a computer and access to the internet!